By Emily Muhoberac on Jun 29, 2017 9:57:54 AM

 When I started at Sapper two years ago, we were 5 people sharing a few offices.
 Fast-forward to today, we have scaled to 40+ people and are slowly conquering an entire floor of our building.

 While our workforce has grown, we’ve been required to find technical solutions that can grow with it...which isn’t always (read: ever) easy.
 The software that works at 5 people breaks at 10, and completely catches on fire at 20.
-It’s also been surprisingly hard to identify a PM software that will work with the nuances of a non-technical services business.
+It’s also been surprisingly hard to identify a project management software that will work with the nuances of a non-technical services business.
 Many of them seem to cater specifically to development.

 Needless to say, we’ve dated a lot of project management systems.
 See 4 options below we’ve used at different stages of growing our lead generation company.